Volunteers are an important and highly valued part of Bendigo Art Gallery’s day-to-day operation. There are different ways you can get involved.

 The events, lunches, gatherings and fundraising activities facilitated by the Friends of the Gallery also provide regular opportunities for members to socialise with others in the community.
 For Friends who are only attending social gatherings there is no need for a valid Working with Children Check.

 Find the attached form for information on joining the Friends, or to know more about the Friends' events program and how to apply.
 Application form for Friends of Bendigo Art Gallery

-Bendigo Art Gallery's voluntary Guides lead daily tours of the permanent collection, assist education officers with large school groups, and schedule tours of special exhibitions.
+Bendigo Art Gallery's voluntary Guides lead weekend tours of the permanent collection, cater to groups upon request and booking as well as give introductions to special exhibitions.

 Voluntary guide-led tours offer visitors opportunities to gain a deeper appreciation of art, and an understanding of the gallery and its collection.

 When you apply to become a volunteer Guide you will undertake a recruitment and training process to become part of the public face of the Gallery.
 This extensive and rich program is provided by the Gallery Guides with recruitment occuring biennially.
 Due to delays in our training program last year, the next intake for voluntary guides will be in 2023.